infoxchange/docker-forklift/README.md

 Docker driver has specific parameters:

+* `serve_port` - Services that the container runs on port 8000,
+eg the container running a web server, will be available on this port locally
 * `rm`: Automatically remove containers after they've stopped.
 * `privileged`: Run containers in privileged mode.
 * `interactive`: Run containers in interactive mode (`-i -t`).